tevador/RandomX/doc/specs.md

 Floating point registers `a0`-`a3` are read-only and their value is fixed for a given VM program.
 They can be the source operand of any floating point instruction.
 The value of these registers is restricted to the interval `[1, 4294967296)`.

 Floating point registers `f0`-`f3` are the "additive" registers, which can be the destination of floating point addition and subtraction instructions.
-The absolute value of these registers will not exceed `1.0e+12`.
+The absolute value of these registers will not exceed about `3.0e+14`.

 Floating point registers `e0`-`e3` are the "multiplicative" registers, which can be the destination of floating point multiplication, division and square root instructions.
 Their value is always positive.